-Megohmmeter Part No. 241079 (AB in Figure 22) is not approved for use in a hazardous location.
+Megohmmeter Part No. 241079 is not approved for use in a hazardous location.
 To reduce the risk of sparking, do not use the megohmmeter to check electrical grounding unless:

 - The gun has been removed from the hazardous location; - Or all spraying devices in the hazardous location are turned off, ventilation fans in the hazardous location are operating, and there are no flammable vapors in the location (such as open solvent containers or fumes from spraying).